-The DMM Zenith is a fantastically well thought out climbing pack which is stuffed full of useful features.
+The DMM Zenith is a fantastically well thought out climbing rucksack which is stuffed full of useful features.
 Its compact size and ergonomic design makes it ideally suited to multi-pitch days out in the mountains.
 It is big enough to accommodate your approach shoes, water, food, and some spare clothing, in fact, everything you'll want to take with you on a big climb.

 Smooth profile: The overall smooth profile reduces the potential for snagging on chimneys or constricted sections, both on the route and when scrambling down the descent gullies afterwards.
 The low profile base allows easy access to harness racking and chalk bag.